 The Reebok classic-inspired 3D OP.
-Pro is a unisex design available in men’s sizes ranging from 4 to 15.
+Pro is a unisex design available in men’s sizes.
 For women, go down one and a half sizes from men’s.
 The sneaker is a low-top with a knit collar, which makes for a soft, breathable fit and a freer range of ankle movements.

 Though a sleek, sophisticated-looking silhouette, the Reebok 3D OP.Pro is a born of a late 1990s heritage.
 Its classic chunky split outsole is further refined with a remarkably unique, modern-ish upper, made with layers of knit cashmere and suede leather.

 Futuristic yet still retains that retro vibe, the Reebok 3D OP.Pro fits various styles across the eras.
 Men and women can go for that 1990s baggy look with a pair of loose-fit pants paired with a hoodie or a tee shirt under a jacket.
 Or go with the modern casual and sporty outfit such as dark denims or sweatpants, which tapered down to the ankles, revealing the color of the socks as well as accentuating the sneaker’s beefy silhouette.
 Available colorways for the Reebok 3D OP.Pro are Cool Grey/Light Grey/White/Black, Black/Green, and Black/Hyper Green/White/Reebok Red.

 Excelling in both design and function, the Reebok 3D OP.Pro is indeed a standout sneaker.
 It features a curious-looking, but breathable upper.
 It is a layer of premium cashmere blend knit underneath a durable suede leather with bold overlays.
 All this sits on top of the 3D Ultralite split outsole, which is lightweight but provides incredible cushioning.